background

 Also, what was happening in their business when they bought your product or solution?
 Did they just get new funding?
 Did they hire a new VP of Sales?
 Were they in a scaling pain phase?

 Go deeper.
 Who was the decision maker and who else was involved?
 What did the sales cycle look like?
-What made them successful after go-live?
+How did they hear about you, through a website search, a referral, or did your outbound find them?

 If every company under 5 employees churned within 6 months, that is a TAM filter right there.
 Stop targeting them.
 Remove them from your universe and save yourself the time and money.